Manakin: Feeding

-Manakins feed in the understorey on small fruit (but often remarkably large for the size of the bird) including berries, and to a lesser degree, insects.
+Manakins feed in the understory on small fruit (but often remarkably large for the size of the bird) including berries, and to a lesser degree, insects.
 Since they take fruit in flight as other species "hawk" for insects, they are believed to have evolved from insect-eating birds.
 Females have big territories from which they do not necessarily exclude other birds of their species, instead feeding somewhat socially.
 Males spend much of their time together at courtship sites.
 Manakins sometimes join mixed feeding flocks.

 Reproduction

 Many manakin species have spectacular lekking courtship rituals, which are especially elaborate in the genera Pipra and Chiroxiphia.
+The rituals are characterized by a unique, species-specific pattern of vocalizations and movements such as jumping, bowing, wing vibration, wing snapping, and acrobatic flight.
 The members of the genera Machaeropterus and Manacus have heavily modified wing feathers, which they use to make buzzing and snapping sounds.
-Members of Manacus and Ceratopipra have superfast wing movements, thought to have evolved through a gradual process of gene expression changes throughout manakin evolution.
+Members of Manacus and Ceratopipra have superfast wing movements.
+The ability to produce these wing movements is supported by specialized peripheral androgen receptors in the muscular tissue.

 Building of the nest (an open cup, generally low in vegetation), the incubation for 18 to 21 days, and care of the young for 13 to 15 days are undertaken by the female alone, since most manakins do not form stable pairs.
 (The helmeted manakin does form pairs, but the male's contribution is limited to defending the territory.)
 The normal clutch is two eggs, which are buff or dull white, marked with brown.

 Lekking polygyny seems to have been a characteristic of the family's original ancestor, and the associated sexual selection led to an adaptive radiation in which relationships may be traced by similarities in displays.
+Manakin sexual displays within these leks among the ancestral subfamily Neopelminae are the most simple, while displays among the more evolutionarily recent subfamily Piprinae are the most complex.
 An evolutionary explanation connecting lekking to fruit-eating has been proposed.